This post may contain affiliate links. Learn more.

-This easy homemade vegan pumpkin banana bread is tender and moist, with the delicious sweet and earthy flavour of pumpkin (and a beautiful colour to match).
+This easy homemade vegan banana pumpkin bread is tender and moist, with the delicious sweet and wholesome flavour of pumpkin (and a beautiful colour to match).

 Using just six ingredients and one bowl, we’ve kept this recipe simple.
-This vegan pumpkin banana bread takes less than ten minutes to prep and bakes slow and low to create a moist finish with a light and fluffy texture (no dense or gummy banana bread here)!
+This pumpkin banana bread takes less than ten minutes to prep and is moist, light and fluffy (no dense or gummy banana bread here)!

-Follow our Success Tips to create a pumpkin banana bread with the perfect texture and a great rise, and learn how to avoid the common pitfalls that can result in a banana bread that is crumbly or flat.
+Follow our Success Tips to create a banana pumpkin bread with the perfect texture and great rise, and learn how to avoid the common pitfalls that can result in a banana bread that is crumbly or flat.

 What is banana bread and where does it originate?